Native American feminism: Overview

-Issues and Crises Native American Woman Face

-Historically and in present day, Native American women have faced and continue to face oppression and violence.
-Statistics show that Native American women are the most likely demographic among women to be killed due to domestic violence.
-Indigenous women continue to be harmed by being more likely to experience assault and stalking.
-Native American feminists are facing violence from the patriarchy, both within and outside of their communities.
-As well as this, these women face being victims to forced sterilization and abuse to their reproductive rights.

-A core issue in Native American Feminism is the missing and murdered Indigenous women (MMIW) crisis.
-The MMIW, “Missing and Murdered Indigenous Women”, movement advocates for the end of indigenous women that continue to be killed, assaulted, and stolen.
-Some statistics reveal that in 2016 alone, there were 5,712 cases of missing Native women.
-In accordance to these numbers, only 116 of these cases were logged into a database.
-Through this movement, Native American feminists are looking to amplify the rates in which indigenous women are being attacked and murdered in hopes to bring awareness to the injustice that they are facing.
-A red hand painted over one’s mouth has become the symbol of this movement to exemplify the violence and blood shed from the violence against indigenous women.
-Pressure from victims' families and their FNIM Indigenous communities finally led to the Canadian National Inquiry into Missing and Murdered Indigenous Women and Girls, which concluded that there is an ongoing genocide against Indigenous women in Canada.

-Jennifer Brant and D. Memee Lavell-Harvard have written that the MMIW issues is often overlooked and not taken seriously because Indigenous women face systemic racial and gender oppression.

 Indigenous decolonization, as seen through the lens of Native American feminism, can involve the revitalization and reclamation of Indigenous matriarchal cultural traditions.
 Maile Arvin writes that during colonization white settlers imposed their heteropatriarchal practices onto Indigenous communities.
-Arvin states that Native American Feminists are reinforcing matriarchal processes through education and activism.
+Arvin states that Native American feminists are reinforcing matriarchal processes through education and activism.

 Cultural baggage associated with the words "feminist" and "feminism" has led to some disagreement about what to call "Native feminism".
 Kate Shanley, an Assiniboine feminist, believes that most Native women see "feminism" as solely a white women's movement, and therefore do not want to be associated with the word.
 She goes on to say that feminism as a concept, however, by whatever name, has a special meaning to Native women, including the idea of promoting the continuity of tradition, and consequently, pursuing the recognition of Tribal sovereignty.

 Tribal sovereignty is central to Indigenous feminism, as well a pivotal political concern in Indian country, with Native American self-determination considered foundational to both cultural and material survival.
 In Ramirez's view, in order to accomplish this, tribal sovereignty must be re-conceptualized from Native women's perspectives.